antoBit/antodev/src/blog/2021-04-17-add-comments-to-your-static-blog-with-utterances.md

 Users will comment using their GitHub account, which is perfect for a tech/programming blog.

-Oh, and it comes with 8 themes that will play well with most of the color palette of the blogs out there!
+Oh, and it comes with 8 themes that will play well with most of the colour palette of the blogs out there!

 ## How to install it